Weedon Chapel Graveyard Schedule of Fees 2023/2024

 3.5 The purchase of the exclusive right of burial shall be for a period expiring on 6th May 2114, being the date of expiry of the Parish Council’s lease to the graveyard.

-3.6 The Deed of Grant must be produced to the Clerk with the Notice of Interment.
+3.6 The Deed of Grant must be produced or a copy sent by post or email to the Clerk with the Notice of Interment.

 3.7 In the event of the owner being deceased and the Deed of Grant not being available, a statutory declaration must be made by their successor before burial can be authorised.
 A form is available from the Clerk for this process.

-3.9 The grantee or his or her successors must inform the Clerk when the right of ownership has been transferred to another person.
+3.9 The grantee or his or her successors must inform the Clerk, and submit the appropriate documents, when the right of ownership has been transferred to another person.

 4.1 All requests for burials should be directed to the Clerk and no interment shall take place without the prior permission of the Clerk.

-4.2 The Notice of Interment must be given to the Clerk at least 3 working days prior to the interment although a provisional booking may be made by email or telephone prior to completing the Notice of Interment.
+4.2 The Notice of Interment must be given or emailed to the Clerk at least 5 working days prior to the interment although a provisional booking may be made by email or telephone prior to completing the Notice of Interment.

 4.3 A properly completed Notice of Interment must be submitted on the Council’s form.
 Responsibility for any errors or inaccuracies rests with the person giving the Notice.

-4.5 The Registrar’s or Coroner’s Certificate for the disposal shall be submitted to the Clerk at least one day prior to the interment.
+4.5 The original or a copy of the Registrar’s or Coroner’s Certificate for the disposal shall be submitted to the Clerk at least two working days prior to the interment.
+Where a copy is sent, the original shall be handed to a representative of the Council at the funeral or posted to the Clerk immediately following the interment.

 4.6 It is the responsibility of the person making the funeral arrangements to ensure that any existing memorial on the grave is removed from it at least 72 hours before the interment.

-4.7 For the burial of a stillborn child, the Certificate of the Registrar of Births and Deaths that he or she has registered the stillbirth or has received official notice of the stillbirth or a Coroner’s Order for Burial must be delivered to the Clerk at least one day prior to the interment.
+4.7 For the burial of a stillborn child, the Certificate of the Registrar of Births and Deaths that he or she has registered the stillbirth or has received official notice of the stillbirth or a Coroner’s Order for Burial must be delivered to the Clerk at least two working days prior to the interment.

 4.8 The fees for burials are at the rates which are in force at the time of interment.
-The fees do not include charges for the undertaker, grave digger or religious person officiating at the burial.
+The fees do not include charges for the undertaker, grave digger or celebrant officiating at the burial.

 4.9 Where the exclusive right of burial has not been purchased in advance, the EROB fee must be paid in addition to the interment fee at the time of burial.

-5.1 The burial plot will be allocated by the Clerk.
+5.1 The burial plot will be allocated, and where necessary, marked out, by the Clerk.

 5.2 The Council does not undertake the digging of graves or ashes plots.
 Responsibility for this task rests with the undertaker.
 Grave diggers must adhere to the Code of Practice for Grave Digging.
 No grave shall be dug in the burial ground without consultation with the Clerk.